TREC-RAG/trec-rag.github.io/docs/index.md

 Details on how to submit your runs will be shared shortly.

+## Announcements

+The TREC 2025 RAG Corpus details are available [here](https://trec-rag.github.io/annoucements/2025-rag25-corpus/).

+Stay tuned for more information for the TREC RAG 2025 Track!

 ## Organizers of TREC 2025 RAG Track

 - Shivani Upadhyay, University of Waterloo